A Study of Robert Frost to Better Understand Life

 What does Mr. Parini mean?
 What type of guide is Frost supposed to be?
 A poetic guide?
 A guide to understanding ourselves and the world?
 Mr. Parini indicates that, although we can learn and appreciate the beauty and form of poetry from Frost, he can also be used as a guide to understanding ourselves and the world.

 Poetry itself “invites us” to peer into the glories and fears of life, even those we have never experienced.
 For all his perceived “simple farmer-poet” persona, Frost was like so many of us, “a bundle of contradictions.”
 Perhaps these are the elements of the great, arguably the greatest, American poet that makes him so relatable.
 His poems, like himself, seem so simple, but they are anything but.
-As Mr. Parini pinpoints, “The philosophical and spiritual explored in these poems are astonishing, often plumbing the darker sides of human existence.”
+As Mr. Parini pinpoints, “The philosophical and spiritual depths explored in these poems are astonishing, often plumbing the darker sides of human existence.”

 Since high school, when I first read “The Road Not Taken,” I have been enamored with Frost.
 He has long been my favorite poet, leading me to set 10 of his poems to memory (two were in this book).
 I have always felt a warmth in his poetry despite much of his work being set during the cold months of the northeast.

 Regarding “The Road Not Taken,” Mr. Parini suggests it is “the best known and least understood poem by Frost, endlessly quoted and endlessly misunderstood.”
 He notes that Frost’s poem, taken in its full context, “contradicts the familiar conclusion.”
 In a sense, Mr. Parini uses Frost’s most famous poem to demonstrate that we often misinterpret something, whether accidentally or purposefully, to make it say what we wish.
 Mr. Parini urges us to trust the “master craftsman.”
 He warns the reader that “Frost knew exactly what he was doing, and the reader should not assume that anything in the poem is accidental.”
 There is a valuable lesson here.
-If nothing is accidental, then it would behoove us to focus and pay closer attention, even when attention to focuses on “the darker sides of human existence.”
+If nothing is accidental, then it would behoove us to focus and pay closer attention, even when that causes our attention to focus on “the darker sides of human existence.”

 Parini’s Promises